STAND. COM. REP. NO. 296

 Honorable Ronald D. Kouchi

 Regular Session of 2021

 State of Hawaii

-Your Committees on Agriculture and Environment and Water and Land, to which was referred S.B.
-No. 948 entitled:
+Your Committee on Human Services, to which was referred S.B.
+No. 1128 entitled:

-As affirmed by the records of votes of the members of your Committees on Agriculture and Environment and Water and Land that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 948 and recommend that it pass Second Reading and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Human Services that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 1128, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 1128, S.D.
+1, and be referred to your Committees on Judiciary and Ways and Means.

 Respectfully submitted on behalf of the members of the Committee on Human Services,